How to give feedback that motivates & engages

 It consists of opening the conversation with a piece of good feedback, followed by the actual constructive message, and ending with another slice of positivity.

 However, this cookie-cutter approach often comes across as disingenuous and affects the levels of trust between managers and employees.
-Providing positive feedback is very important — but when it comes in a “sandwich” package, people find it hard to believe the praise that you do give them.
+Providing positive feedback is very important — but when it comes in a “sandwich” package, people find it hard to believe the praise that you give them.

-Top tip: To make implementing, acting on, and tracking feedback easier for employees, consider including it as a personal development goal.
+⭐ Top tip: To make implementing, acting on, and tracking feedback easier for employees, consider including it as a personal development goal.

 Providing effective feedback is a skill that, once developed, paves the way for both company and individual growth.
 Besides improving performance, it realigns employee and company goals and keeps the business on track.